rclone/rclone/MANUAL.md

         - Read the value only
     - "write"
         - Write the value only
+    - "failok"
+        - If writing fails log errors only, don't fail the transfer
     - "read,write"
         - Read and Write the value.